Saber4Dev/admin-ci3/README.md

 ## Database

-The application uses a MySQL database named `pixecbiw_saberea.sql`, which contains the following tables:
+The application uses a MySQL database named `admin-ci3.sql`, which contains the following tables:

 - `clients`: Data related to clients.
 - `users`: Data related to users.